cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `remotes.<group>`

 The list of remotes which are fetched by "`git remote update <group>`".
-See [git-remote(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-remote.html).
+See git-remote(1).

 `repack.useDeltaBaseOffset`

-By default, [git-repack(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-repack.html) creates packs that use delta-base offset.
+By default, git-repack(1) creates packs that use delta-base offset.
 If you need to share your repository with Git older than version 1.4.4, either directly or via a dumb protocol such as http, then you need to set this option to "false" and repack.
 Access from old Git versions over the native protocol are unaffected by this option.

 `repack.packKeptObjects`

 If set to true, makes `git repack` act as if `--pack-kept-objects` was passed.
-See [git-repack(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-repack.html) for details.
-Defaults to `false` normally, but `true` if a bitmap index is being written (either via `--write-bitmap-index` or `repack.writeBitmaps`).
+See git-repack(1).

 `repack.useDeltaIslands`